California to give 40% of vaccine doses to vulnerable areas

 Newsom has called equity the state’s “North Star.”
 Yet community health clinics focused on serving low-income and vulnerable Californians say they haven’t been getting enough doses.

 The changes mark a fresh round of twists in California’s vaccination and reopening plans.
-Now half of California’s vaccine doses will be reserved for specific groups, as educators get a guaranteed 10%.
-People age 65 and over, farmworkers and emergency service workers are also eligible for shots.
+People age 65 and over, farmworkers, educators and emergency service workers are also eligible for shots.

 More counties have already been moving into the red tier as caseloads, hospitalizations and deaths drop.
 The state’s average 2.2% test positivity rate over 7 days is a record low.